aspose-cad/Aspose.CAD-API-References/english/net/aspose.cad.fileformats.cad.cadtables/caddimensionstyletable/dimblk2/_index.md

 ---
 title: CadDimensionStyleTable.Dimblk2
 second_title: Aspose.CAD for .NET API Reference
 description: CadDimensionStyleTable property.
-Gets or sets the dimblk2
+Gets or sets the arrowhead for the second dimension line if Dimsah is 1
 type: docs
 weight: 220
 url: /net/aspose.cad.fileformats.cad.cadtables/caddimensionstyletable/dimblk2/
 ---
 ## CadDimensionStyleTable.Dimblk2 property

-Gets or sets the dimblk2.
+Gets or sets the arrowhead for the second dimension line if Dimsah is 1.

 ```csharp
 public string Dimblk2 { get; set; }